 Today we descend all the way to the Marpha village; famous traditional salt traders Thakali inhabitant, on the west bank of the Kali Gandaki River.
 Marpha is home to many apple orchards and as well as all the various food and brandy products made from fruit.
 Apple Brandy is a local specialty that offers you to test some in the distillery and can buy.
 We continue north, up to the Kali Gandaki valley to the Jomsom town for the overnight stay.

 The flights are available during the morning time.
-The strong breeze blows during the after and frequent change of the weather prevent the flight being landed and taken off in the afternoon.
+The strong breeze blows during the after and frequent change of the weather prevents the flight from being landed and taken off in the afternoon.
 During the flights in the morning, the sky looks very clear which makes you able to enjoy the splendid views of different mountain peaks.

 Morning we’ll drive back through the scenic countryside and during the route will stop for breakfast & lunch.
 It takes 7 hours back to Kathmandu.
 On arrival at Kathmandu guide will transfer to the hotel and rest of the day relax or explore the surrounding areas.

 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
-Wish you your wonderful journey!!!
+Wish you your wonderful journey.

-For the deluxe and luxury trekking tour plan, we add Kathmandu – Pokhara – Kathmandu round trip airfare, 3-star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and 2-star hotel standard accommodation in Pokhara (BB plan) with attached bathroom while on trekking on possible places.
+For the deluxe and luxury trekking tour plan, we add Kathmandu – Pokhara – Kathmandu round trip airfare, 3-star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN), and 2-star hotel standard accommodation in Pokhara (BB plan) with attached bathroom while on trekking on possible places.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
-International tour leaders are highly encouraged to get discount and attractive complimentary.
+International tour leaders are highly encouraged to get discounts and attractive complimentary.